Lithuania’s cultural and media sectors rise in protest against political interference

 A deeper political rift

 These protests have also exposed deeper cracks within the governing coalition.
 The Social Democratic Party, which leads the coalition, is under growing internal and public pressure to distance itself from Dawn of Nemunas party.
 The party’s controversial figurehead, Remigijus Žemaitaitis, was recently convicted of inciting hatred against Jews, further damaging the party’s standing and raising concerns about the values guiding current governance.
-The leader of the Nemunas Dawn party has grossly violated the Lithuanian constitution and constantly makes anti-Semitic statements on social media which causes significant division and dissatisfaction in Lithuanian society.
+Lithuania’s Constitutional Court previously found that Nemunas Dawn leader Žemaitaitis violated his oath, and a Vilnius court in December convicted him of inciting hatred against Jews and minimizing the Holocaust. Žemaitaitis has denied his fault and said he would appeal.

 That broader pattern became even clearer in early December, when concerns over media freedom sparked another mass protest.
-This time drawing an estimated 10,000 people to central Vilnius.
+This time, the demonstration drew an estimated 10,000 people to central Vilnius.
 The demonstration, held outside the Parliament and the Martynas Mažvydas National Library, was organized in response to proposed amendments to the Lithuanian National Radio and Television (LRT) Law.

-The amendments, pushed by the same ruling coalition, would allow parliament to dismiss LRT’s director general with a simple majority vote which is significantly lowering the threshold and increasing political leverage over the public broadcaster.
-Additionally, the parliament imposed a three year budget freeze on LRT, sparking fears of financial strangulation.
+The amendments, pushed by the same ruling coalition, would allow parliament to dismiss LRT’s director general with a simple majority vote which would significantly lower the threshold and could increasing political leverage over the public broadcaster.
+Additionally, the parliament imposed a three-year budget freeze which could weaken LRT financially.

 In early October, thousands of artists and cultural professionals across Lithuania took to the streets in what became known as the Cultural Revolution.
-The protests were sparked by the government's controversial decision to hand control of the Ministry of Culture to the populist Dawn of Nemunas party.
-This is widely condemned as politically motivated and dangerous for artistic freedom.
+The protests were sparked when government's party decision to hand control of the Ministry of Culture to the Dawn of Nemunas political party.
+According to the protest organizers, the Culture Assembly (Kultūros asamblėja in Lithuanian) the Ministry of Culture’s transfer to Dawn of Nemunas was opposed because the group describes the party as populist and associated with anti-European, antisemitic and pro-Russian narratives.
+The assembly said the decision raised concerns about censorship, minority voices, historical memory and artistic freedom.

 Gabrielia Kuodytė, a Lithuanian theater and film actress, teacher, and organizer of various initiatives, expressed: “Tragic.
 There has never been such an ignorant person with no experience in the field of culture.
 I think that some people underestimate the importance of culture in society.
 Society is unimaginable without culture.
 Take curtain patterns, for example - even that is culture.”